WebmastersLTD/rlb/episode1/readme.md

 To unlock the mystical secrets of the repository, chant this spell and clone it to your local machine:

+run

 ```
 git clone https://github.com/WebmastersLTD/rlb.git
 ```

+in your terminal

+This will create a copy of the project on your computer.

 ## Episode Structure 📚